spiral/docs/framework/bootloaders.md

 }
 ```

-> You can treat shortcuts as inline functions in C.
+> You can treat shortcuts as inline functions in C but in a context of active container.